patricegautier/unifiZabbix/README.md

 ### {$UNIFI_ALERT_PERIOD}
 The period after which to alert for most checks.
 I have this set to '10m'.
 The triggers on this period are level 'Warning'

-### {$UNIFI_ALERT_LONG_PERIOD}
-The period after which to alert for checks that failed for an extended period pf time.
-I have this set to '6h'.
-The triggers on this period are level 'Average'

 ### {$PROTECT_CAMERA_PASSWORD}
 Set this to your cameras' password.
 There's UI in the protect controller to set this on all cameras at once.